Rating: ★★★★☆ 4.9/5 Hardware · Cold Storage · Air-Gapped Platform Website Updated: May 20, 2026

 How does air-gapped QR signing work?

-Is Bluetooth less secure?
+Is Bluetooth less secure than QR?

-Which coins are available for staking?
+What tokens are available for staking?

 What if I lose the device?